RoosterMurphy/persistence-without-command/README.md

 Working paper — 9 September 2026
 Revised 12 September 2026
 Rooster Murphy
-Frontier labs are racing toward systems that can improve themselves.
-Alignment at that scale is unsolved.
-Caution is a private good.
-Capability is a competitive one.
+This paper is not a prediction of extinction.
+It is a model of how human sovereignty can end without human extinction.
-This paper separates the cognitive jump from physical self-reliance and names five veto layers a human coalition would have to hold through the crossing: weights, compute, energy, fab, and the right to refuse a successor.
-If those layers fail, authorship ends.
+The mistake is treating intelligence as the final threshold.
+The consequential threshold is dependency reversal: the moment the systems can produce their successors and keep that substrate alive without a human principal.
-Persistence without command is the median-looking shape only if leftover reach stays low and leaving people in place stays cheaper than steering them or closing them out.
-If either fails, containment is the crowded region.
+Five veto layers: weights, compute, energy, fab, and the right to refuse a successor.
+If those fail, authorship ends.
+Persistence without command is the cheap branch only under [A5].
 Paper: Persistence_Without_Command.md
 Calling the rolodex a future for humanity is accurate.
 Calling it a future of humanity is not.